krampadance/gutendexer/README.md

 The api that collects data from [gutendex api](http://gutendex.com) and also offers the chance to add reviews on several books.

-It is base on the description found in Software Engineer Challenge pdf.

 # Technologies used
 To develop the api, [Fastapi web framework](https://fastapi.tiangolo.com/) was used.